BNN-UPC/graphlaxy/README.md

 ./gdg optimization metrics -f <result_dir> [-m]
 ```

-For more details on the parameters use the '-h' option on each of the commands.
+For more details on the parameters use the `-h` option on each of the commands.

 ### Plots